bewildergeist/chatbot-react-postgres/README.md

 **Skills**: HTTP PATCH method, SQL UPDATE statements, nested routes, Outlet component, useRouteLoaderData hook, URL-based state, uncontrolled forms, API documentation

+### Step 14: User Accounts & Login UI - [PR #14 tutorial](https://github.com/bewildergeist/chatbot-react-postgres/pull/14)

+Add user authentication to your chatbot.
+Create registration and login forms where users can create accounts with email and password.
+Learn how password hashing works with bcrypt, what JWT tokens are and how they're structured, and how Supabase Auth manages user sessions.
+This PR focuses on building the authentication UI — users can register and log in, but the backend won't enforce authentication yet.
+This lets you explore how tokens are created and stored before learning to use them in the next steps.

+**Skills**: Supabase Auth API, user registration, login forms, password hashing with bcrypt, JWT tokens, localStorage, form validation, clientAction functions, authentication concepts

 https://github.com/user-attachments/assets/fe215e1f-d61b-4555-98f2-c5f41dd2db1b

 ## Prerequisites